 These bars are managed by some of the best Mixologists in town.
 They are the perfect place to indulge in some Saturday night negronis and margaritas.

 Six d.o.g.s is a charming, unpretentious spot that boasts a scenic courtyard where you can sip craft beers beneath twinkling fairy lights and the canopy of trees.
 DJs, live music performers, and events are often hosted here.

 Stop for Coffee or Drinks at Little Kook

-Little Kook is arguably the most original bar and coffee shop in Athens.
+Little Kook (Karaiskaki 17) is arguably the most original bar and coffee shop in Athens.
 This eccentric establishment was somewhere that locals would visit to take photos before being “Instagrammable” was even a thing.

 The menu at Little Kook changes regularly to reflect the theme.
 This place is especially magical during Christmas time in Athens.